pirxpilot/connect-gzip-static/Readme.md

 ## Debugging

-This project uses [debug] moudle.
+This project uses [debug] module.
 To enable the debug log, just set the debug enviromental variable:

     DEBUG="connect:gzip-static"